Lewis Ward

 A True and Accurate Portrayal of Pictish Culture:

-Unlike many portrayals of the Picts in television and film, we are committed to bringing their world to life authentically.
+Unlike many portrayals of the Picts in television and film, we are committed to authentically bringing their world to life.
 Along with the extensive research that has gone into developing the script, we are collaborating closely with the Scottish Crannog Centre, an exceptional museum and charity, and local expert and craftsman Hamish Lamley of Pictavia Leather.
-We’re striving to create the most accurate representation of Pictish culture on screen.
+We’re striving to create the most accurate representation of Pictish culture put to screen.

 “This is a unique chance to banish the outdated mindset of who the Picts were, and instead tell a compelling story, whilst celebrating the material culture of Early Medieval Scotland.
 My part is to explore the visual identity of the Picts, and bring their ancient craftsmanship and artistry to life.” - Hamish Lamley